Progressive Pilgrimage

 What is the currency in our destination?

-Will I be able to find an ATM?
+Will I be able to find an ATM upon arrival?

 Yes, and frequently they provide the best exchange rate, especially if your bank or card issuer does not charge an international transaction fee.
 Be sure to notify your bank that you are traveling and plan to use your ATM card.